fearfulsmtry/litany-of-horror/aswang-series.md

 ### [Part I: Echoes in the Earth]({{ site.baseurl }}/2025/08/04/aswang-part-i/)
 *Published August 4, 2025*

-Anna arrives at her grandmother's village for the funeral.
-The novena prayers begin, and old stories resurface about things that walk without feet and hunger for what grows in the womb.
+Anna returns to her grandmother’s village for the funeral.
+The novena nights stir old warnings of things that walk without feet and breathe at the womb’s door.

 ### [Part II: Roots of the Rot]({{ site.baseurl }}/2025/08/05/aswang-part-ii/)
 *Published August 5, 2025*

-The past and present converge as Anna discovers her grandmother's hidden secrets.
-A stillborn child, a mysterious apprentice, and the realization that some inheritances are written in blood.
-Anna's faith—and her child—face their first true test.
+A stillborn child, a silent apprentice, and a river that will not let them leave.
+Anna begins to see the shape of what hunts her family.

 ### [Part III: Where Reason Alone Fails]({{ site.baseurl }}/2025/08/05/aswang-part-iii/)
 *Published August 5, 2025*

-Miguel's rational world crumbles as the supernatural closes in.
-When reason fails and terror takes root, he must choose between skepticism and faith.
-The final confrontation approaches as ancient hunger stirs beneath the floorboards.
+Miguel’s skepticism frays as the house is encircled.
+Prayer becomes the last line when reason can no longer hold the night back.

 ### [Part IV: The First Call]({{ site.baseurl }}/2025/08/05/aswang-part-iv/)
 *Published August 5, 2025*

-The true nature of the aswang is revealed through blood and history.
-As Anna's labor begins, the ancient hunger that has waited in the shadows for generations finally shows its face.
-Faith and terror collide in the darkness between life and death.
+The aswang’s curse and the rite of the pasa are laid bare.
+From the shadows, the first true summons comes for Anna’s child.

 ### [Part V: Faith Draws the Blade]({{ site.baseurl }}/2025/08/05/aswang-part-v/)
 *Published August 5, 2025*

-The final confrontation begins as Anna must choose between safety and salvation.
-When Mira offers a dangerous alliance, the line between faith and desperation blurs.
-Sometimes redemption requires walking into the very darkness you seek to destroy.
+Mira offers a way to end it, but only by walking into the grove where the aswang waits.
+Faith and desperation step onto the same path.

 ### [Part VI: The Pasa]({{ site.baseurl }}/2025/08/05/aswang-part-vi/)
 *Published August 5, 2025*

-The ancient ritual unfolds as Anna is led into the heart of the aswang's power.
-In the shadow of twisted trees and forgotten altars, the true price of breaking the curse is revealed.
-Faith becomes both weapon and shield.
+Bound in the heart of the grove, Anna faces the altar of desecrated birth.
+The ritual begins, and the hunger at its center reveals itself.

 ### [Part VII: Flesh and Fire]({{ site.baseurl }}/2025/08/05/aswang-part-vii/)
 *Published August 5, 2025*

-The final battle between light and darkness.
-As the ritual reaches its climax, Anna must choose between her own life and the life growing within her.
-In the end, some victories can only be won through sacrifice.
+Salt, relic, and blade are brought to bear in the final clash.
+Some battles end with the killing blow; others with what must be refused.

 ### [Epilogue: The Flame That Remained]({{ site.baseurl }}/2025/08/06/aswang-epilogue/)
 *Published August 6, 2025*

-In the aftermath, the village heals and life returns to normal.
-Anna and Miguel return to Australia where their son is born and baptized.
-But some flames never die, and some hungers never fade completely.
+The village exhales.
+A child is born and baptized far from the place of his haunting.
+Yet in the dark, an old hunger waits for a name.

 ---

-## About Folk Horror
+## About Aswang

+In Philippine folklore, the _aswang_ is a shapeshifting predator that preys on the unborn and the newly born.
+It wears the face of a friend, a neighbor, even a midwife, moving through the village by day and feeding in secret by night.

+Legends say it can split its body, slip through walls, and drink life from the womb.
+Some stories warn that it passes its curse to a chosen heir — an unholy inheritance given mouth-to-mouth.

-The *aswang* is one of the most feared creatures in Philippine folklore—a shapeshifting being that preys on pregnant women and unborn children.
-This series explores how ancient terrors persist in modern times, and how faith becomes both shield and battleground against the darkness.
+In Aswang, these ancient terrors survive into the present, where old prayers and older fears still hold power, and faith becomes both shield and battleground against the darkness.

 ---